-Morgan Samuels Inn Venue
+History of Morgan Samuels Inn & Venue

-Essay Written in 1931 by Verna Sutherland Hollis
+Verna Sutherland Hollis

 "The old stone house stands today in a fair state of preservation, although it has not been occupied by any of the family for ten or more years.
 Grandfather bought this place 79 years ago (1852) from a man named Davison who had recently built it for himself and maiden sister.
 It stands in the center of a 160-acre plot, is built of stone salvaged from the farm, it is approached by long lanes.
 In my youth these lanes were bordered by maple and cherry trees.
 The house was also surrounded with trees, tall pines, maples, birch, and the beautifully berried Mountain Ash.
 The house is a large nearly square affair, with gables on all four sides, and a wide overhanging cornice.
 It faces the East and across the front are balconies reached by French doors from the first and second stories.
 At the north is the front portal with its heavy iron knocker, approached by stone steps, at the south with a grade entrance into the dining room, kitchen, and milk cellars, at the rear the long lattice porch which sheltered the well.
 At the front and to the south were the flower gardens, the rockery over which the wandering Jew and the Ivy trailed and the Johnny Jump-ups bloomed at the edge.
 A little farther on was a life sized statue of George Washington, which received a fresh coat of paint every Spring as regularly as the soil was turned for the new crops.
 The purple and the white Lilacs, the tall Hollyhocks and beyond the Mock Orange hedge, which sent out its fragrance in the Spring.
 At the South grew the cinnamon and white Buttoned roses and the yellow ones which were earliest of all, and the more valuable pink roses and the white Moss.
 Early in the year the Iris and Scarlet Tulips sent up their green leaves and Sweet William and Lemon Lilies grew rich and green.
 There were many other flowers, but these stand out best in my memory.
 Then beyond the flowers came the little orchard where Grandfather kept his Honey Bees, they were his delight and recreation, but my terror.
 I was always getting one in my hair, trying to gather an apple or peach, when I was strung, as I frequently was, Grandfather would scold me for coming so near then take me to the watering troth, mix up mud and put it on the hurt.
 Near the house grew a large Ox-Heart Cherry tree under which was an old mill stone.